Dates to remember:

 What about mid-term and long-term plans?

 Mid-term plans include the construction of an eighth elementary school, improvements to parking and traffic flow at Excelsior Middle School, and a secondary facilities analysis and master planning.
-Long term, the district foresees the need for a second high school (when enrollment reaches 2,800) and construction of an additional elementary school.
+Long term, the district foresees the need for a second high school (when enrollment reaches approximately 2,800) and construction of an additional elementary school.

 How will the plan be financed?